kparc/ref/README.md

 2. Add it to the `pages` array in `index.html`
 3. Search for the string 'template' in `index.html` and fill in the `<pre>`.

-Edit pages by editing `index.html`.
+Edit the docs by editing `index.html`.

 TODO: